google-research/kauldron/docs/intro.md

 Note: Keys can be arbitrary nested (e.g. `preds.cameras[0].pos`). `a.b` can match both `a['b']` (index) or `a.b` (attribute).

+Note: Rather than hardcoding keys `str`, you can instead use structured objects to benefit from type-checking, auto-complete.
+See: https://kauldron.rtfd.io/en/latest/kontext#helper

 The key system makes it very easy to add metrics, losses on arbitrary variables (e.g. intermediate model output).